HandOfGod94/kafkatail/README.md

 * No/Limited support for consuming from multiple partitions at same time:
   When you don't specific `--partition` arg while starting `kafkatail`, it defaults to `partition 0`.
-  Although if you specify `--group_id`, it will tail from all the partition, but you will have an extra consumer group entry on kafka topic.
+  Although if you specify `--group_id`, it will tail from all the partition but there are caveats:
+  * you will have an extra consumer group entry on kafka topic
+  * `--offset` option doesn't work with `--gorup_id`
 * No `avro`, `thirft`, `<custom>` decoding support yet.
   Only supports `protobuf` and `plaintext` for now